Administrative & Staff Job Classifications

 Series: Fiscal - Professional

-The Fiscal Principal Analyst is the fourth level of a four level professional fiscal management series.
+The Fiscal Principal Analyst is the fourth level of a five level professional fiscal management series.
 Incumbents perform duties which are comprehensive and complex in nature in budget development, financial reporting and position control.
 The Fiscal Principal Analyst is distinguished from the Fiscal Advanced Analyst by its responsibility for performing in-depth analysis in budget and reporting while working in a lead capacity for College-wide functions, including budget development, audit liaison, position control and monthly and annual financial statements.

 TYPICAL CLASS ESSENTIAL DUTIES